Isobel Yeung

 Isobel Yeung (born 1986) is a British long-form documentary senior correspondent.
 She has covered a variety of stories concerning major global issues such as ongoing world conflicts, terrorism, mass detention, and genocide.
 She has also reported on social issues in developing countries such as gender roles, women's rights (e.g. in Afghanistan), mental health and corruption.
 Her work has earned her two Emmy Awards and a Gracie Award.

 Early life and education

-Yeung was born in 1986 in Salisbury, England, to an English mother and Cantonese father.
+Yeung was born in 1986 in Salisbury, England, to an English mother and a Chinese father from Hong Kong.
 She has a sister and a brother.
 She was raised and spent most of her early life in Salisbury.

 Career

 After secondary school, Yeung spent a year abroad in Asia, funding her travels through modelling for fashion brands and as editor for lifestyle publications.
 Yeung graduated the University of Nottingham in 2009, having studied at both the UK and China campuses.
 Then she moved to China and freelanced for a number of print publications and TV channels, including International Channel Shanghai, and China Central Television.

 As Yeung describes in interview, she pitched a documentary idea on the Hong Kong protests to Vice News in 2014 that resulted in her relocation to New York City to do such work full time; she proceeded to do so as a new employee of Vice.
 There, she was predominantly an on-air senior correspondent and producer for their flagship shows airing on HBO, specializing in long-form content and interviews.
 She is well-known for covering stories of human and political interest in areas of breaking and continuing international news (see examples and citations following), and on gender discrimination and sexual consent.

 In May 2024, CNN announced that Yeung would join them as an international correspondent in the network’s London bureau.